This may be the best Thailand eSIM for travelers [My review]

 One of the cheapest tourist SIM/eSIM in Thailand.
 Period.

-Both 8-day package and 15-day package are extremely cheap given the amount of data you can get as well as other perks.
+Both the 8-day package and 15-day package offer great value considering the amount of data and other perks you get.

 Where to buy it (my recommendation)